ElsiKora/elsikora-react-placeholder/README.md

 }
 ```

-...will produce correctly-sized placeolders for the heading and body without any
+...will produce correctly-sized placeholders for the heading and body without any
 further configuration.

 This ensures the loading state remains up-to-date with any changes
 to your layout or typography.

-### Don't make dedicated placeolder screens
+### Don't make dedicated placeholder screens

-Instead, make components with _built-in_ placeolder states.
+Instead, make components with _built-in_ placeholder states.

 This approach is beneficial because: